 Developers will often attempt to address this problem by creating a sudden obstacle late in the game that requires an enormous amount of money.
 This arbitrary workaround is hardly more desirable.
 They can also opt to create Money Sinks.

-In order to avert the player having more money than they could ever use, game designers will sometimes add places which require a different kind of currency
+In order to avert the player having more money than they could ever use, game designers will sometimes add places which require a different kind of currency.
+Compare Scoring Points.

 open/close all folders